-This past season, Walker coached her first two-time All-American high jumper in Carl Joseph.
-Joseph ended the 2013 outdoor season as the nation's top high jumper with a program record mark of 7-01.00 feet.
-He also became the program's first Little East Conference Outdoor Field Athlete of the Year.
-In May she set a new program standard by bring both Joseph and fellow high jumper Tylor Hart to the NCAA Division III Outdoor Championship in Wisconsin.
+Walker and staff also coached three-time All-American high jumper Carl Joseph.
+Joseph ended the 2014 outdoor season as one of the nation's top high jumpers with a best mark of 7-00.50 feet to finish in fourth place nationally.
+In 2013, she set a new program standard by bringing both Joseph and fellow high jumper Tylor Hart to the NCAA Division III Outdoor National Championship in Wisconsin.

 USTFCCCA Track and Field Technical Certification